 These are general statements that do apply to teh Community Health Center where I work now and at Mx.
 Hospital.
 It is also true of professional who provide services that addres the needs of the children and adults, individuals and famiies in various settings.
 Too numerous to mention.

 What can a Psychiatrist do for me?

-A Clinical Psychologist is a licensed professional that specializes in the diagnosis, treatment, and management of mental illness and psychological problems.
-A Clinical Psychologist has completed a doctorate degree in Clinical Psychology, in addition to at least three years practicum training during graduate studies, a full-time internship year, and a full-time fellowship year to meet criteria for licensure.
-Certain specializations within Psychology require additional years of training and qualification, so it is not uncommon for Clinical Psychologists to exceed the minimum requirements listed above.
-Within the profession, each Psychologist has specific areas of interest and specialization but has the skills to provide treatment from multiple approaches.
+A Psychiatrist is a certified medical professional that specializes in the diagnosis, treatment, and management of mental illness and psychological problems.
+A Psychiatrist has completed medical school, in addition to at least four years of training in the field.
+Psychiatrists are not only trained to diagnose and manage mental illness, but are also adept at providing psychotherapy.
+Certain specializations within Psychiatry require additional years of training and qualification.
+Within the profession, each Psychiatrist has specific areas of interest and specialization but has the skills to provide treatment from multiple approaches.

 What will happen during my first appointment?

 We will meet with you for an extensive interview and psychiatric evaluation in which we will gather some information such as your history, symptoms, and family dynamics.
 Within this first session together, we will then determine the best plan of action to move forward.

 We will not reveal any information regarding what happens within the work that we do together unless you have signed the Authorization to Disclose Information form.
 In the instance that you are in danger of harming yourself or another, then we are obligated by law to notify the authorities of this.